aricasas/BEARR/README.md

 This metric represents the upper bound of the expected fraction of data loss relative to the total in-memory state in the event of a system crash.
 For example, a robustness metric of 0.1 indicates that at most, 10% of the memtable's data could be lost in a worst-case crash scenario where the log buffer has not yet been flushed.
 A lower metric indicates a more robust configuration with smaller potential data loss windows, while a higher metric suggests prioritization of performance over durability.
 You can tune this parameter based on your application's specific requirements.

-** Disclaimer: As of now because of the format of the WAL and since its a text file, the performance is not as good but it works and there are several tests simulating a database crash and show how the recovery works.
-For future works the text file can be converted to a binary file for optimized operations.
+** Disclaimer: As of now, because of the format of the WAL and since it's a text file, the performance is not good.
+But it works, and there are several tests simulating a database crash and showing how the recovery works.
+For future work, the text file can be converted to a binary file for optimized operations.

 ## Experiments